nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 * Any attempt to circumvent these rules will result in a permanent ban of the team or company from all nuScenes challenges.

 ## Results format
-We define a standardized detection result format that serves as an input to the evaluation code.
+We define a standardized lidar segmentation result format that serves as an input to the evaluation code.
-Results are evaluated for each 2Hz keyframe, also known as `sample`.
+Results are evaluated for each 2Hz keyframe, also known as a `sample`.
 The detection results for a particular evaluation set (train/val/test) are stored in a single JSON file.
-For the train and val sets the evaluation can be performed by the user on their local machine.
+For the train and val sets, the evaluation can be performed by the user on their local machine.
-For the test set the user needs to zip the single JSON result file and submit it to the official evaluation server.
+For the test set, the user needs to zip the single JSON result file and submit it to the official evaluation server.
 The JSON file includes meta data `meta` on the type of inputs used for this method.
 Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
-Each `sample_token` from the current evaluation set must be included in `results`, although the list of predictions may be empty if no object is detected.
+Each `sample_token` from the current evaluation set must be included in `results`.
 ```
 submission {
     "meta": {